LamaPLC: Simatic S7 SCL commands: Trigonometric / math functions

 LIMIT

-The “Set limit value” instruction limits the value of the parameter IN to the values of the parameters MN and MX.
-The value of the parameter MN may not be greater than the value of the parameter MX.
+The “Set limit value” instruction restricts the value of the parameter IN to the range specified by the parameters MN and MX.
+The value of MN must not be greater than the value of MX.

 _FC_ Result := LIMIT (MN := minimum, IN := input, MAX := maximum, ENO ⇒ operation enable );